jclk86/pulse-client/README.md

 ### npm install

-There a number of dependencies that need to be installed.
+There are a number of dependencies that need to be installed.

 ### npm start